Frequently Asked Questions

 Why do I need an academic advisor?

 Academic advisors can be helpful to you in many ways.
 They can help you explore your options regarding a major and career choices as they listen and learn about you and your strengths and weaknesses.
 They are great resources when it comes to knowing college academic policies, general graduation requirements, and scheduling classes.
-You will be assigned an academic advisor when you arrive for Orientation.
-You are encouraged to meet with that person during the first week of classes.
+They are great people to talk with - and they must sign your forms before you can register!

 Who are the academic advisors?